RedshiftSoftworks/.github/profile/README.md

     <h1> Xe Softworks </h1>
     Security Research Organization & Software Development Team
     <br>
-    We are a passionate team of programmers, security researchers and reverse engineers keen on creating maintainable, and open source software that steers the world of cybersecurity in the right direction.
+    We are a passionate team of programmers, security researchers and reverse engineers specialied in information and software security, along with computational cryptology.
+We are keen on creating maintainable and open source software that steers the world of cybersecurity in the right direction.

 <div align=center><a href="https://xesoft.works">Website</a> | <a href="https://xesoft.works/twitter">Twitter</a> | <a href="https://xesoft.works/projects">Projects</a> | <a href="mailto:contact@xesoft.works">Email</a> </div>